Supersingular irreducible symplectic varieties: Generalities on the notion of supersingularity

 As examples, the algebraic representative for the Chow group of divisors (\emph{resp.}~0-cycles) is the Picard variety (\emph{resp.}~the Albanese variety).
 The main result of \cite{Murre85} is the existence of an algebraic representative for codimension-2 cycles and its relation to the algebraic part of the intermediate Jacobian.
 However, the understanding of the kernel of $\nu_{i}$, when it is not zero, seems out of reach.

 In the spirit of the Bloch--Beilinson Conjecture, we can make the following speculation on the algebraic cycles on fully supersingular varieties. \begin{conjecture}[Fully supersingular Bloch--Beilinson Conjecture] Let $X$ be a smooth projective variety over $k$ which is fully Shioda supersingular.
 Then for any $0\leq i\leq \dim(X)$, \begin{itemize} \item Numerical equivalence and algebraic equivalence coincide on $\CH^{i}(X)_{\QQ}$.
-In particular, the rational Griffiths group $\Griff^{i}(X)_{\QQ}=0$. \item There exists a regular surjective homomorphism to an abelian variety $Ab^{i}(X)$, which is the algebraic representative in the sense of Murre. \item The kernel of $\nu_{i}$ is finite and $\dim Ab^{i}(X)=\frac{1}{2}b_{2i-1}(X)$. \item $Ab^{i}$ is a supersingular abelian variety. \item The intersection product restricted to $\CH^{*}(X)_{\alg}$ is zero. \end{itemize} In particular, the kernel of the algebra epimorphism $\CH^{*}(X)_{\QQ}\twoheadrightarrow \overline\CH^{*}(X)_{\QQ}$ is a square zero graded ideal given by the supersingular abelian varieties $Ab^{*}(X)_{\QQ}:=\bigoplus_{i}Ab^{i}(X)\otimes_{\ZZ}{\QQ}$. \end{conjecture}
+In particular, the rational Griffiths group $\Griff^{i}(X)_{\QQ}=0$. \item There exists a regular surjective homomorphism to the group of $k$-points on an abelian variety $Ab^{i}(X)$, which is the algebraic representative in the sense of Murre. \item The kernel of $\nu_{i}$ is finite and $\dim Ab^{i}(X)=\frac{1}{2}b_{2i-1}(X)$. \item $Ab^{i}$ is a supersingular abelian variety. \item The intersection product restricted to $\CH^{*}(X)_{\alg}$ is zero. \end{itemize} In particular, the kernel of the algebra epimorphism $\CH^{*}(X)_{\QQ}\twoheadrightarrow \overline\CH^{*}(X)_{\QQ}$ is a square zero graded ideal given by the group of $k$-points on supersingular abelian varieties $Ab^{*}(X)(k)_{\QQ}:=\bigoplus_{i}Ab^{i}(X)(k)\otimes_{\ZZ}{\QQ}$. \end{conjecture}

 Thanks to the work of Fakhruddin \cite{Fak02}, Conjecture \ref{conj:SSBB+} is known for supersingular abelian varieties as well as other varieties with supersingular abelian motives.
-We will give an account of this aspect in \S~\ref{subsect:SSAV}.
+We will give an account of this aspect in \S\,\ref{subsect:SSAV}.